drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 observing the pathway.
 Then, the participants followed the same procedure walking along the walkway as in the normal illumination condition.

-The MFC values were calculated using the 3D coordinates of the foot markers (see Figure 3).
+The MFC values were measured using the 3D coordinates of the foot markers (see Figure 3).
 The vertical distances from the toe and heel of the leading foot to the top of the barrier when crossing the barrier were calculated.
 The minimum of these two values was recorded as the MFC~lead~.
-The vertical distance from the toe of the lagging foot to the top of the barrier when crossing the barrier were also calculated and was termed MFC~lag~.
+The vertical distance from the toe of the lagging foot to the top of the barrier when crossing the barrier was also calculated and was termed MFC~lag~.

 Figure 3. here